junxit/us-congress-bills-115/metadata.md

 - 2018-12-06 — Senate amendment agreed to: Amendment SA 4072 agreed to in Senate by Unanimous Consent.
 - 2018-12-06 — Senate amendment proposed (on the floor): Amendment SA 4072 proposed by Senator Cornyn for Senator Warner.(consideration: CR S7372)
 - 2018-12-06 — Senate amendment submitted
+- 2018-12-10 — Message on Senate action sent to the House.
+- 2018-12-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2018-12-20 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+5075.
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — Mr. Collins (GA) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H10393-10395)
+- 2018-12-20 — On motion that the House suspend the rules and agree to the Senate amendment to the House amendment Agreed to by the Yeas and Nays: (2/3 required): 386 - 2 (Roll no. 450). (consideration: CR H10531-10532; text: CR H10393-10395)
+- 2018-12-20 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment to the House amendment Agreed to by the Yeas and Nays: (2/3 required): 386 - 2 (Roll no. 450).(consideration: CR H10531-10532; text: CR H10393-10395)
+- 2018-12-21 — Presented to President.
+- 2018-12-21 — Presented to President.
+- 2018-12-31 — Became Public Law No: 115-401.
+- 2018-12-31 — Became Public Law No: 115-401.
+- 2018-12-31 — Signed by President.
+- 2018-12-31 — Signed by President.